TFD

 }Operators can be used across types if they are made compatible with

-and have the same member types/offsets.struct Vec2i {
+#compatible_typesand have the same member types/offsets.#struct Vec2i : {

 int x;